JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 lights-through-walls, floats-for-females and more-than-2GB-RAM bugs.

-To install the patch choose the Bloodlines directory as destination, select wanted features, install and then start the game from the new desktop or start menu links.
+To install the patch choose the Bloodlines directory as destination, select options and then start the game from the shortcuts it adds to both desktop and start menu.
 Thanks to Jordan Russel for Inno Setup!
-It's important to start a new game after patching, so old saves will be moved to save/incompatible!
-To remove the patch, delete the links and patch folder.
+It's important to begin a new game after patching, so old saves will be moved to save/incompatible.
+To remove the patch, delete shortcuts and patch folder.
 Before updating to a new patch remove the old one.

 On issues in Windows install the patch as administrator or use it in